Times New Roman: Times

-The Windows version of Times New Roman does not automatically provide ligatures, but provides "fi" and "Th" when discretionary ligatures are enabled.
+The Windows version of Times New Roman does not automatically provide ligatures.
+It provides "fi" and "Th" when discretionary ligatures are enabled.
 Times provides "fi" as standard ligature, but not "Th".

-This is the digitalisation of Linotype's Times (see above).
+This is the digitalisation of Linotype's Times.
 It is pre-installed on macOS but not on iOS, and is also widely available for purchase.
 Times provides standard ligature for "fi", but it does not provide any ligature for "Th".

 Others

 Like Monotype, Linotype released additional versions of Times for different text sizes.
 These include: